pmjones/AutoRoute/README.md

 ## Generating Route Paths

-Using the AutoRoute container, pull out a new _Generator_:
+Using the AutoRoute container, pull out the _Generator_:

 ```php
 $generator = $autoRoute->getGenerator();